 External students Students that are not from EPFL should get in touch personally with the supervisors of the project(s) via email.

 We are gathering applications for projects during the Spring Semester 2021 via the Google form until 12th July 2021.
 We will get back to you about your application between the 12th and the 16th July via mail.
 We will then admit more applications.
 If by 1st September 2021 there are still some open projects, we will consider applications that were submitted by then.

 If you encounter any technical issue please get in touch with Laurent Girod.

 Projects on Machine Learning

-This semester project is aimed at one BSc/MSc/PhD student.
-The student will work with Bogdan Kulynych.
+This semester’s project is aimed at one MSc student.
+The student will work with Klim Kireev.

 Other labs with cool projects on Machine Learning (we can always consider co-supervision):

 DLab (Prof. West): https://dlab.epfl.ch/openings/projects/